hirnsturm/typo3-extbase-services/README.md

 # TYPO3 Extbase Extension Services

 ## What does it do?
-A set of usefull services for TYPO3 Extbase extensions.
+This library offers set of useful services for TYPO3 Extbase extensions.

 ## Requirements
 - PHP 5.5 or heigher